piyush220376/Agritech/README.md

 ## 📖 About

-**AI Farmer Chat Bot** is a fully offline-capable desktop application built for Indian farmers.
-It combines a local Large Language Model (LLM) for agricultural Q&A, real-time mandi (crop market) price fetching via the Government of India's open data API, and a deep learning model for plant disease detection — all wrapped in a clean, multilingual PyQt5 interface.
+**AI Farmer Chat Bot** is a fully offline-capable desktop application built specifically for Indian farmers.
+It combines a locally-running Large Language Model (LLM) for agricultural Q&A, real-time mandi (crop market) price fetching via the Government of India's open data API, and a deep learning model for plant disease detection — all wrapped in a clean, multilingual PyQt5 interface.

-> Designed to work in **Hindi, Gujarati, Telugu**, and **English** to reach farmers across different states of India.
+> 🗣️ Supports **Hindi, Gujarati, Telugu**, and **English** — designed to reach farmers across different states of India.

 ---